LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

    name (an atom or a compound term ``{entity}`` where ``entity`` is the name of an XML entity defined in the ``custom.ent`` file).
 ``remarks``
-   List of general remarks about the entity using the format *Topic* ``-`` *Text*.
-Both the topic and the text must be atoms.
+   List of general remarks about the entity using *Topic-Text* pairs where both the topic and the text must be atoms.
 ``see_also``
-   List of related entities.
+   List of related entities (using the entity indentifiers, which can be atoms or compound terms).

 For example: